 - Science & Engineering

-All current, full-time students working towards a UCSB undergraduate degree are eligible.
+All current, full-time UCSB students working towards an undergraduate degree are eligible.
 Projects must have been completed during the calendar year preceding the award.
 Projects that have been submitted to the Undergraduate Research Slam and in the Research Colloquium are eligible for the LAUR, as are projects that have been submitted for UCSB course credit.